mdhasnainali/KUET-CSE-BitFest-2024-Hackathon-Machine_Mindset/README.md

 **3. Auto-Correction for Banglish Input**
 - We leverage OpenAI’s GPT model to automatically correct misspelled Banglish words before passing them to our LLM model, ensuring more accurate translations and a smoother user experience.

+**4. Dockerized Backend**
+- Our backend is dockerized for easy deployment and scaling, making it more efficient and cost-effective.